-For a second OUI offense in Massachusetts, a mandatory minimum of 30 days must be spent in jail, but this can be suspended if you agree to do a 14-day in-patient rehabilitation program.
-If your first OUI was more than 10 years ago, you may also be eligible for a 24D disposition under what's called a Cahill disposition.
+For a second OUI offense in Massachusetts, you must spend 30 days in jail or do a 14-day in-patient rehabilitation program.
+If your first OUI was more than 10 years ago, you may also be eligible for a 24D disposition under what’s called a Cahill disposition.

 Mandatory one-year suspension on first offense, but you may be able to get a hardship license after three months.
 This goes up to a three-year suspension after the first conviction or if you’re under 21.
 Two previous OUI convictions means a five-year suspension, while more convictions means a lifetime driver’s license suspension.